lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Monitor the local network the RPI's are using with Wireshark & Wireshark is opened and is monitoring the local network & Wireshark is monitoring the network & OK \\
-    \hline
-    \textbf{2} & Open the Terminal UI  & A message saying "Choose the rooms for this route" and a list of all rooms appear on the UI.
+    \textbf{1} & Open the Terminal UI  & A message saying "Choose the rooms for this route" and a list of all rooms appear on the UI.
 A finish and clear option appear as well & The message appears on the TUI & OK \\
     \hline
-    \textbf{3} & Choose room 1, 2, and 3 & Room 1, 2 and 3 are marked & The chosen rooms are marked on the TUI & OK \\
+    \textbf{2} & Choose room 1, 2, and 3 & Room 1, 2 and 3 are marked & The chosen rooms are marked on the TUI & OK \\
     \hline
-    \textbf{4} & Navigate to and select 'Finish' & A confirmation message saying "These are your chosen rooms" and a list of the chosen rooms appears & The list of chosen rooms appears on the TUI & OK \\
+    \textbf{3} & Navigate to and select 'Finish' & A confirmation message saying "These are your chosen rooms" and a list of the chosen rooms appears & The list of chosen rooms appears on the TUI & OK \\
     \hline
-    \textbf{5} & 'Confirm' is selected & [Wireshark] A route is sent to the server & Wireshark shows a package being sent and the server has received the route & OK \\
+    \textbf{4} & Select 'Confirm' & A POST request has been registered on the server at the /on\_new\_route route & The POST request is received & OK \\
     \hline
-    \textbf{6} & Open the text file "logger.txt" on the server and check the contents & The file contains the list of selected rooms (1, 2 and 3) & The route is contained in "logger.txt" on the server & OK\\
+    \textbf{5} & Open the text file "logger.txt" on the server and check the contents & The file contains the list of selected rooms (1, 2 and 3) & The route is contained in "logger.txt" on the server & OK\\
     \hline
-    \textbf{8} & Look at the UI & The Terminal UI displays "The route has been successfully made" & The message is displayed & OK \\
+    \textbf{7} & Look at the UI & The Terminal UI displays "The route has been successfully made" & The message is displayed & OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Use Case 2 - Main scenario}